 Go back to your 2019 04 Sally uncropped 300dpi.jpg image.
-Upload this image and choose the paper and image dimension and crop your uncropped image to anything from actual size or some common size for a pre-cut mat, 11×14, 8×10, or some old frame and mat you already have.
+Upload this image, choose the paper and image dimension, and crop your uncropped image.
+The dimensions can be anything from actual size or some common size for a pre-cut mat, 11×14, 8×10, or some old frame and mat you already have.
 Depending on the quality of the image you could enlarge bigger than your original!
 Remember you need to include some additional width and height to account for loss of your image behind the mat or frame!
 No matter the size print you will loose about a 1/2″ in each dimension (1/4″ a side x 2).
-I beleive you can have gicleetoday add a white border.
+I believe you can have gicleetoday add a white border.
 Some want the border to add an original signature and enter the unique copy number like Fifth of one hundred printed…

 Now for the more advanced person with Photoshop: This gets in the weeds.

 What if you want to use a 10.5” x 13.5” precut mat for your painting?
 Then you want at least an 11×14 overall print.
 So crop the image on-line bigger to account for the image lost under the mat.
 If for some reason you want your viewable image to be an exact dimension other than a whole number you need Photoshop.
 To have an exact image size with a border, open your “2019 04 Sally cropped 10.5 x13.5.jpg”.
 (Insure it is 300dpi, if you did this in the order above it will be greater than 300dpi).
-Make sure in PS your background layer is white or black, not some funky color.
+Make sure in PS your background layer is white, not some funky color.
 (Over on the tool bar.)
 Go to Image>Canvas size> 11×14 inches.
-And leave the defaults (so it expands from the middle.) >OK Now you have your exact image size centered in a ¼” white border with a dimension they can print.
+And leave the defaults (so it expands from the middle.) >OK.
+Now you have your exact image size centered in a ¼” white border with a dimension they can print.
 For right now I will keep it simple until I know what I am doing.
 Lately I have been adding 2″ so I have a 1″ border around the image.

 Good Luck, Bill